-With their roots as farm dogs used for pulling carts, this breed have great endurance and intelligence, but can also be very headstrong and focused.
+With their roots as farm dogs for pulling carts, this breed has great endurance and intelligence but can also be very headstrong and focused.
 Generally bred now as service, police, military and farm dogs, they need to be both mentally and physically occupied.

 Collies, Sheepdogs, German Shepherds and Collies.
-Suggest that they get between 60 and 90 minutes high intensity, agility exercise, daily.
+Suggest that they get between 60 and 90 minutes of high-intensity agility exercise daily.

-This breed of canines are bred for their herding instincts, and due to their high energy levels and intelligence, need to be both physically and mentally challenged to prevent them becoming bored, which may result in behavioural problems.
+This breed of canines are bred for their herding instincts.
+Due to their high energy levels and intelligence, they must be physically and mentally challenged to prevent them from becoming bored, which may result in behavioural problems.
 Herding dogs do very well and enjoy sports and agility activities such as obedience training and even musical freestyle for dogs.

 Welsh terrier, Staffordshire terrier, Cairn, Bull and Airedale terriers.
 Should have around 30 -60 minutes of average speed walking daily.

-This very energetic breed were initially bred to sniff and dig out game.
-Although a much smaller breed of canines, they do love to hunt around objects and through tunnel-like objects for hidden treats.
+This very energetic breed was initially bred to sniff and dig out game.
+Although a much smaller breed of canines, they love to hunt around objects and through tunnel-like things for hidden treats.

 Scent hounds – Bloodhounds and Beagles.
 With a requirement for higher exercise and a recommended 60 minutes each day.
 All hound dogs love chasing objects, so try to include this in their activity and play sessions.

 Dalmatian, Bichon Frise, French Bulldog and Poodle.
-Varying exercise levels depending on their breed and energy levels.
+Varying exercise levels depend on their breed and energy levels.
 A Poodle, a natural athlete, will require more intensive activities than the Bulldog.

-Please bear in mind that these are finding based on my own experiences as a Dog Walker.
+Please remember that these are findings based on my own experiences as a Dog Walker.
 If you have any doubt about exercising your dog, please consult with your Vet to ask for their advice.